axolotlite/instabug-internship-2023/README.md

 * On PATCH it updates the creation date of the row with the same ID as the one specified in query parameter `id`

 Check this golang project in the attachment and create the following:
-- [ ] Dockerfile that build the app and try to make it as lightweight as you can.
+- [x] Dockerfile that build the app and try to make it as lightweight as you can. using multi-stages I've split the build into two stages build (346MB): creating a statically linked binary that should be executed almost anywhere app (13.2MB): which executes the binary using a light weight alpine container !(build image)[images/image_3.png]
 - [ ] Pipeline job (jenkinsfile) to build the app using dockerfile and
 - [ ] reports if any errors happened in the build.
 The output of the build step should be a docker image pushed to dockerhub or any docker repo you want.
 - [ ] Docker compose file that contains both application and mysql database so you can run the app locally.